 The concentrations of concerned air pollutants emitted from the stacks of the CAPCS, CHPs, ASP, and the Standby Flaring Gas Unit during the reporting period are monitored on-line by the continuous environmental monitoring system (CEMS).
-During the reporting period, the Standby Flaring Gas Unit operating on 5 March 2024 from 11PM - 12AM (midnight).
+During the reporting period, the Standby Flaring Gas Unit operated on 23 August 2024.